garethtdavies/docker-masterclass/README.md

 In fact, we've seen this already when creating our first container, where although the HTTP server was listening inside the container, Docker did not allow traffic from the host to the container unless the appropriate ports were published.
-This is because the container was running it's own network stack and had not been given any rules to allow incoming traffic from the host into it.
+This is because the container was running its own network stack and had not been given any rules to allow incoming traffic from the host into it.

 However, for now, we want to try and still mount a `tmpfs` mount inside our